ReentryGuide-GR/ReentryGuide-GR.github.io/docs/intro.md

 ## Overview

+"ReentryGuide GR" is a mobile application designed specifically to support the reintegration of former prisoners into society within the Grand Rapids area.
+With a focus on accessibility and user-friendliness, "ReentryGuide GR" simplifies the process of finding food, clothing, hygiene, and healthcare, thereby supporting users in their journey towards reintegration.

 This documentation provides all the necessary information to use and contribute to the ReentryGuide GR project.
 Whether you are an end user looking for troubleshooting tips or a developer wanting to implement this project in your city, you will find the relevant guides and resources here.

 ## Features